Probability & Statistics

 Every field has questions whose answers are found using statistical analysis tools.
 Every field uses statistics … and everyone needs to understand the concepts within probability and statistics to be successful in their daily personal lives.

-HGS Probability and Statistics introduces students to the logic, visualization, descriptive methods, and inference tools one can use to begin to answer questions one may have.
+HGS Probability and Statistics introduces students to the logic, visualization, descriptive methods, and inference using "pencil and paper" as well as computational tools one can use to begin to answer life's questions.
 Only Algebra II mathematics is required as a prerequisite for this non-calculus based class.

-Join us this fall 2021.
+Join us fall 2024.
 Learn tools you can use in your college, professional, and personal life.

 Tuition free.